sibelius-notes/sibelius-notes.github.io/md/1205/music140.md

 The Beatles played for American troops in Hamburg, Germany.
 Playing Rock 'n' Roll, R&B covers.
 When they are not in Germany, they had a spot in Liverpool, The Cavern Club.

 {% include image.html url="/pics/140/rocker.jpg" description="“Rocker” Image – Based on the British perception of American Motorcycle gangs." %}

+In this period, they don't have any original songs recorded.
+It was all through live performances.
+Because of this, they come to the attention of a music journalist: Brian Epstein.
+He went to the club and quite surprised on what he saw.
+They were rough around the edges, swearing, drinking, smoking, but in Epstein own words: they had personal charm, an undeniable charisma.
+Then he becomes the manager of The Beatles.
+He starts off by significantly changing on Beatles' image.
+They are engaging but the look frightens people, intimidates older generations.

+{% include image.html url="/pics/140/change.jpg" description="Change of image" %}

+Epstein spends the first half of 1962 on trying to get The Beatles a recording contract.
+He was turned down by every record label in England.
+In fact, he receives a letter from Dick Rowe, a representative of Decca Records in England.
+He was historically remembered as The Man Who Turned Down The Beatles.
+Everyone turns down because there was a feeling that the interest in guitar bass popular music was passing.
+Furthermore, in 1963, once The Beatles becomes famous, Dick finds them and said to them: I am sorry for you...
+Who would you recommend for me to sign?
+The Beatles tells him: probably the band Rolling stones.
+Then he signs the band, which is the second most important band of the British invasion.

+Epstein didn't give up.
+He is relentless.
+In June 1962, he convinced EMI to sign the Beatles, but they don't want to put them on the main label.
+So they assign the Beatles to a sublabel: Parlophone.
+At Parlophone, they were assigned to a producer, George Martin.
+One of the thing he didn't like the band was the drumming of Pete Best.
+They dropped him instantly.
+Why?
+The mythology: John in particular didn't get along with Pete Best.
+So they replaced him with Ringo Starr.
+In September 1962, first single: “Love Me Do”.

+<p align="center">&#9834; <i>music playing</i> &#9834;</p>

+The song was a minor hit, but did well enough that the record company is willing to give them a chance to a second single.
+The Beatles “Please Please Me” (January 1963).

+<p align="center">&#9834; <i>music playing</i> &#9834;</p>

+-	AABA form
+-	Change in rhythmic density in vocal
+-	Longest held note, highest note at the end of the B section
+-	Numerous rehearsed details
+-	TPA-style attention to arrangement

+They becomes true star.
+In November 1963, The Beatles on The Royal Variety Performance.
+35 million in England.  [...just rattle your jewelry](https://www.youtube.com/watch?v=rvBCmY7wAAU).
+The next mountain to climb is America.

+By the time The Beatles rising to fame, Britain music industry has largely got back on its feet.
+By the late 1950s, England was starting to produce its first series of music stars in the post war era.
+Many of them have tried to tour the US but failed.
+The Beatles expected to try and make it America.
+Here is another mythology: Epstein refuses to allow the band to go to the US until they had a hit record.
+None of the records are done well at all through 1963 in America due to a variety of reasons.
+In early 1964, "I want to hold your hand" became the first Beatles' hit in the US.
+Then they were arranged to head to the US.

+There were lots of promotion.
+The caption of this promotion was “The Beatles are coming” (February, 1964).
+This is a clever play on history.
+In late 1700s, the US which was still a British colony, declared its independence.
+The British is disappointed to hear this and send an army to retake the colony.
+When the army arrives, the myths goes that Paul Revere rides on his horse and yells "The British are coming".
+Now this time is "The Beatles are coming".

+First stop is major television appearance.
+On Feb 9th Ed Sullivan Show, 70 Million viewers.
+Example, Video – The Beatles On The Ed Sullivan Show.

+<p align="center">&#128249; <i>video playing</i> &#128249;</p>